dcm4che/dcm4chee-arc-hl7cs/source/networking/specs/hl7-impl-notes.rst

 Applications that receive HL7 messages shall send acknowledgments using the HL7 Original Mode (versus Enhanced Acknowledgment Mode).

+HL7 Versioning
+^^^^^^^^^^^^^^

+The support of particular versions of HL7 v2 dependent on the HL7 message type by |product| corresponds to the different versions of HL7 selected by the IHE Technical Framework for different `IHE Domains <https://www.ihe.net/IHE_Domains/>`_.
+Particularly, the `IHE Radiology Technical Framework <https://www.ihe.net/Technical_Frameworks/#radiology>`_ specifies the use of HL7 v2.3.1 and optionally of HL7 v2.5.1, the
+`IHE IT Infrastructure Technical Framework <https://www.ihe.net/Technical_Frameworks/#IT>`_ the use of HL7 v2.5 for HL7 based transactions.

+|product| comply with the message structure and contents defined by the specified version(s) of the HL7 standard as
+defined in the IHE transaction technical specification.
+It is acceptable if the HL7 standard version value (MSH-12) in a conformant message is higher than that specified in the IHE transaction as long as the message structure and contents meet the requirements of the specification.

 HL7 v2.3.1 Message Implementation Requirements
 ----------------------------------------------